 Once you’re past the coverable gestational period, all cover related to your pregnancy will end at that point.
 This means we won’t cover incidents that are related to your pregnancy, but you’ll still be covered for the other inclusions on your policy (eg, medical emergency unrelated to your pregnancy, cancellation, lost luggage, etc. See the PDS for details).

-If you do have any pregnancy complications, we treat this as a pre-existing medical condition and you’ll need to disclose it when you’re buying travel insurance.
+If you do have any pregnancy complications or you are currently planning a pregnancy via assisted reproductive treatment, for example, IVF.
+We treat this as a pre-existing medical condition and you’ll need to disclose it when you’re buying travel insurance.

 If you want your pregnancy to be covered for the whole trip, we recommend your trip begins and ends within the coverable gestation period.